-Implemented through partnerships with District School Boards and other youth-serving organizations in Gatineau, Cornwall, Kemptville, Ottawa, 60 diverse youth, aged 15-25 years, create service initiatives that address relevant issues they have identified in their local communities.
+Implemented through partnerships with District School Boards and other youth-serving organizations in Gatineau, Cornwall, Kemptville, Ottawa, 60 diverse youth, aged 15-25 years, are grouped in four SDG clusters to create service initiatives that address relevant issues they have identified in their local communities.
+Working in subgroups of 5 peers, each SDG Cluster designs and implements a unique project of their choice.

-Guiding the development of their service initiatives, youth participate in four experiential training sessions and access resources, including a $500 grant, and mentorship opportunities, which equip them with the skills and knowledge needed to make a positive impact in their community.
+Guiding the development of their service initiatives, youth participate in six experiential training sessions and access resources, including a $200 grant, and mentorship opportunities, which equip them with the skills and knowledge needed to make a positive impact in their community.

 Together, these 60 young leaders use their enhanced understanding and appreciation for the SDGs to raise awareness, generate concern, and support youth action.